tolgatosunn/Automated-Pneumonia-Detection-from-Chest-X-Ray-Images-using-CNN/README.md

 ## Conclusion
 This project highlights the effectiveness of CNNs in medical image analysis, specifically in automating pneumonia detection from chest X-rays.
 Future work can explore expanding the dataset, experimenting with more complex architectures, and incorporating additional evaluation metrics.

+## Acknowledgements
+Special thanks to our team members for their contributions to this project:

+- Shehab Aly
+- Rosemary Bagiza
+- Jennifer Garrett
+- Curtis Robinson